prometheus/alertmanager/docs/configuration.md

 # Priority level of alert.
 Possible values are P1, P2, P3, P4, and P5.
 [ priority: <tmpl_string> ]

-# Whether or not to update message and description of the alert in OpsGenie if it already exists
+# Whether to update message and description of the alert in OpsGenie if it already exists
 # By default, the alert is never updated in OpsGenie, the new message only appears in activity log.
 [ update_alerts: <boolean> | default = false ]